mmitch/git2html/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## About

-`git2html` is used to render a single file's changelog from git to static HTML files.
-I wrote it to do some code reviews on small Perl scripts.
-Current status is "works for me".
-`git2html` is propably not the right tool to track changes within 2000+ lines of code :)

 ## Invocation